DrBaxR/obsidian-vault/Angular Role Based UI.md

 ```

 ### Auth Service
-Here are the relevant parts of the `AuthService`. *Note* that the `initUser` method always gets called in the application so there is always data in the `userPermissions$` observable:
+Here are the relevant parts of the `AuthService`. *Note* that the `initUser` method always gets called in the application by some component so there is always data in the `userPermissions$` observable:

 ```ts
 @Injectable({